Kim In-sik: Player career

-Kim played for amateur teams Crown Beer and Hanil Bank as a pitcher from 1965–1972, but with continuing arm and shoulder trouble, he retired after the 1972 season.
+Kim played for amateur teams Crown Beer and Hanil Bank as a pitcher from 1965 to 1972, but with continuing arm and shoulder trouble, he retired after the 1972 season.

 Manager career

 KBO Manager

 In 1973 Kim managed Baemoon High School until 1977, and also coached Sangmoon High School during 3 years.

 He was the manage of the Dongguk University baseball team from 1982 to 1985.
-Then, Kim moved into the professional ranks in 1986 when he became the bench coach of the Haitai Tigers from 1986–1989.
+Then, Kim moved into the professional ranks in 1986 when he became the bench coach of the Haitai Tigers from 1986 to 1989.

-Kim managed during his career the Ssangbangwool Raiders from 1990–1992 and the Doosan Bears from 1995 to 2003.
+Kim managed during his career the Ssangbangwool Raiders from 1990 to 1992 and the Doosan Bears from 1995 to 2003.
 For the Bears, he led Doosan to Korean Series titles in 1995 and 2001.

 In November 2004, Kim was hired to manage the Hanwha Eagles.
 One month later he suffered a stroke but recovered enough to stay on as manager.
 Kim led the Eagles to the Korean Series in 2006 but the team lost to the Samsung Lions.
 The Eagles did not qualify for the postseason in 2009, and Kim resigned after the season.